cmu-sei/crucible/docs/cite/dashboard/cite-dashboard.md

 3. Your team appears by default.
 You can only add a new action for your team.
 4. Click **Save**.

-When you return to the CITE Dashboard, your new action appears under Actions to consider.
+When you return to the CITE Dashboard, your new action appears under **Actions**.
 Actions are added per move.
 Assuming that you have been granted the appropriate permissions by the exercise administrator, follow these steps to add a new **Role**.

 1. In the top-right corner, click the **Administration** gear icon.